Clortox/stackToDo/README.md

 were doing, simply `peek` at the top of the stack to see what you're doing without removing it from the stack.
 Everything is kept in plaintext, so its easy to parse with other programs.

+Everything is nicely wrapped up into a dmenu script as well, just call `todo` and a dmenu prompt will appear providing you with the `push`, `pop`, and `peek` options.
+The script also uses `notify-send` to let you know about updates to your todo-stack.
+To bind `todo` to a key, see the command `xbindkeys` on your distribution.